-- ERA Erase specified files.

-- DIR List file names in the directory.
+- ERA Erase specified files. - DIR Displays file names in the directory.

-- REN Rename the specified file.

-- SAVE Save memory contents in a file.

-- TYPE Type the contents of a file on the logged disk.
+REN Rename the specified file.
+SAVE Save memory contents in a file.
+TYPE Type the contents of a file on the logged disk.
+USER Move to another area within the same directory.